E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_web_throwing/readme.rst

   sampling ensemble between the ``Volume`` :math:`\lambda_{\text{SOUR}}` and the ``Volume``  :math:`\lambda` in which the web throwing occurs.

+* ``WebBackwardExtendEnsemble`` inherits from ``SequencialEnsemble`` and implements the ensemble the partial path has to fit in after the backwards extend.
+This ensemble consists of one frame in the initial state followed by frames outside of any states.
+This should only be used in backward moves, as this only has an acceptable stop in this direction.

 * ``WebShootingMover`` inherits from ``RandomChoiceMover`` and implements the TPS shooting algorithm in the ``WebEnsemble`` using the ``SecondFrameSelector`` for the ``ForwardShootMover`` and the